paseo-network/paseo-action-submission/pas/PAS-1-onboard_infrastructure_providers.md

 - Contributor is part of the [Polkadot 1KV Programme](https://wiki.polkadot.network/docs/thousand-validators).
 - Contributor maintains an invulnerable collator for a system chain for a parachain connected to either, Kusama or Polkadot.
 - They have introduced themselves in [Paseo's public Element channel](https://matrix.to/#/#paseo-testnet-support:parity.io) or at `#paseo-testnet` room in [Polkadot's offical Discord server](https://discord.gg/polkadot).

-> At least one of the above statements needs to be true.

 A proof of ownership of the onchain account is required in case the contributor is elegible because of its on-chain activity.
 This can be provided by signing the following text so it can be verified with your validator's on-chain public account: